cappysan/asustor-vim/README.md

 This section is currently a placeholder until Asustor validates the package and adds it to the Asustor App Central.

-The APK application will also be made available on [https://www.asustorapps.org/](https://www.asustorapps.org/)
+The APK application is not available as an Asustor App Central application as Asustor does not accept command line tools.

 ## Building <a name="building"></a>